rd2/tbd/_site/pages/custom.md

   Li = from interior corner to "zone of influence" limits (m) Le = from exterior corner to "zone of influence" limits (m)
 ```
-The _zone of influence_ usually ranges from 1.0 to 1.2 meters.
+The "_zone of influence_" usually ranges from 1.0 to 1.2 meters.
 But the key parameter here is really the resulting wall thickness, and whether the sign is positive or negative - depending on whether it's a _convex_ or _concave_ corner.
 In some cases, this may even produce negative _psi_ factors - which TBD allows.
 The BETBG and ISO standards provide detailed discussions on the subject.

 [HOME](../index.html "Thermal Bridging & Derating")